davidwparker/davidwparker.github.io/_posts/2011-12-31-book-the-agile-samurai.md

 title:  "Book: The Agile Samurai"
 categories: [posts, books]
 ---
-Read: December 2011
+* Read: December 2011
-Rating: 9/10
+* Rating: 9/10

-"The Agile Samurai":http://www.amazon.com/dp/1934356581?tag=parker08-20 by Jonathan Rasmusson is a great introduction to Agile Software Development.
+[The Agile Samurai](http://www.amazon.com/dp/1934356581?tag=parker08-20) by Jonathan Rasmusson is a great introduction to Agile Software Development.
 Whether you're working for a megacorp or at your own startup, whether you're a project manager, a programmer, or a customer, this book provides great detail on what most software development should look like.

-h2(header).
-My Notes
+## My Notes

 Deliver something of value every week.
 Break big problems into small ones.
 Focus on important things and forget everything else.
 Get constant feedback.
 If and when you are going the wrong direction, change direction.

 Most software is believing an unrealistic plan + random miracle will result in working software.